ahmed1293/countdown/README.md

     - Find all permutations of operators mixed with the numbers (39916800 permutations if 6 numbers).
     - Compute the value of each permutation using the RpnCalculator.
     - Exit if match is found.

-#### Issues

-The above implementation involves three large nested loops and is therefore pretty slow!

 ### Letters